 If you’re running a business, social media is an important tool in your marketing arsenal.
 But sometimes it can be hard to find the time to create everything yourself, or having to deal with the frustrating learning curve that comes with complicated tools like Photoshop and Illustrator.
 That’s why we love Canva!
-Canva is a free graphic design software that anyone can use to create eye-catching graphics for their brand!
+Canva is a free graphic design software and video editor that anyone can use to create eye-catching graphics and videos for their brand!

 In this blog post, we’ll go over 3 quick and dirty hacks that will help you market your business in just seconds using Canva.